 Our advice?
 Grab a wide-toothed comb or looped brush.
 These are much gentler.
 Also, don’t be aggressive with brushing!

 It’s much easier to spray your hair than maintain a healthy diet.
-If you have trouble keeping up with the fit regime, at least use plenty of water and take a multi or two.
+If you have trouble keeping up with the fit regime, use plenty of water and take a multi or two.
 There are many great brands for hair and nail growth; any decently rated one on Amazon will do the job.

 To get some awesome hair, check AiryHair, which only sells 100% real human hair extensions.